 The 10Base-T configuration is one of the most widely used for connecting desktop LANs.
-In this configuration each station is connected to a central device called a hub using 2 twisted pairs; both pairs are twisted together in one cable.
+In this configuration each station is connected to a central device called a hub using 2 (category 5) twisted pairs; both pairs are twisted together in one cable.
 Each station receives on one pair and transmits on another.
 The hub takes frames received from one station and forwards it to all other stations.
 The hub blindly forwards received packets; if more than one packet arrive at the hub to be forwarded, then a collision occurs, and the hub broadcasts a signal indicating this.
 Note that while this network physically has a star topology, from the point-of-view of the stations, it is no different than if they were connected to a shared bus.
 This is sometimes described by saying that the logical topology of the network is a shared bus.

-$^2$ The primary reason for this is that the 10Base-T configuration uses telephone wiring; many buildings have extra telephone wiring already installed.
+&lt;sup>2 The primary reason for this is that the 10Base-T configuration uses the same wiring that is used for telephone wiring in most office buildings; many buildings have extra telephone wiring already installed.